Joeclinton1/ChromeEngine-Docs/docs/tutorials/01-Platformer Tutorial/05-Interactive Game Elements.md

 ## Killing the player if they touch a hazard

 We'll use the `Interactions.playerIsTouching?` block to check if the player is touching any of the hazards and if so add `hazard` to the `ìnteractions` list.
-Then we'll make it so that if `interactions` contains hazard or the player y is below the level of the ground we reset the player back to the start and play a death sound effect.
+Then we'll make it so that if `interactions` contains hazard or the player y is below the level of the ground plus a little bit, we reset the player back to the start and play a death sound effect.

 Here's the code to do this: